jennyballif/jennyballif.github.io/_posts/2018-03-20-science-experiment-books.md

 ## Pet Bugs and More Pet Bugs by Sally Kneidel
 A fabulous set of books with detailed descriptions of a multitude of insects, where to find them, how to catch and keep them as pets.
 At first glance, you might think this book doesn't belong with science experiments, but observing insects is great scientific study and these guides are a wonderful introduction to entymology.

+---

-Alright, those seven books are my favorites, but that doesn't mean they need to be your favorites!
+Alright, those seven books are my favorite-favorites, but that doesn't mean they need to be your favorites!

 I have several newer books on my "hope to buy sometime soon" list, and as those come in I'll update this compliation here.
-And now, a few quick notes about a few of the other favorite books in my collection:
+And now, a few quick notes about some of the other favorite books in my collection:

 ## Theodor Gray's Completely Mad Science
 Experiments you should do at home but probably shouldn't.
 This isn't a how-to book at all.
 It's a beautifully illustrated and fun tour of a fantastic series of experiments, almost all of which are too dangerous (or expensive) to do at home.
 Both entertaining and informative, it's a great read.